adsblol/feed/README.md

 With [a few commands](#feeding-to-other-aggregators), you can easily feed to other community aggregators.

+## ADSBExchange-style feeder

+If you are looking for a script similar to the ADSBExchange feeder to run on your existing station, [you can see here](https://github.com/adsblol/feed/tree/master).

 ## Quick Start

 Run this **as root** on a fresh install of Raspberry Pi OS Lite or similar.